gitdhruba/DBMS-lab/README.md

 ## Procedure to Generate Fibonacci Series

-This procedure generates a Fibonacci series.
+This section showcases a PL/SQL procedure to generate a Fibonacci series.

 ```sql
 delimiter //